 When creating a garden in a hot climate, it can be challenging to develop the depth and drama you are looking for.
 Because many drought-tolerant plants are compact, it can be challenging to fill a whole yard with them.
 However, there are many other ways to make your garden appealing.
 One of the best ways is to incorporate large rocks that would naturally occur in your area into your garden.
 If you’re going for a more refined look, you can also opt for sculptures and other pieces of art that you might find at a local garden shop.

 Use native grasses and succulents.

 Maintaining your landscape can be very difficult when you live in a hot climate.
 After all, you don’t want to have to spend too much time outside when temperatures are boiling.
-To lower the amount of maintenance you’ll need to do on your yard, try using grasses and succulent plants that are native to hot climates.
-While they will still need some maintenance, it won’t be nearly as much as leafier plants that are more natural in cooler, rainier parts of the world.
+To lower the amount of maintenance you’ll need to do in your yard, try using grasses and succulent plants that are native to hot climates.
+While they will still need some support, it won’t be nearly as much as leafier plants that are more natural in more refreshing, rainier parts of the world.
 When you do have to do some upkeep on these plants, try doing it early in the morning or late in the afternoon when the sun isn’t directly overhead, as it will be more comfortable for you.

 The task of creating an attractive and comfortable yard in a hot climate can be very daunting.
 However, it can also be a very fun challenge when done with some creativity.
 Consider how you can make your yard both more exciting and more user-friendly, and the result will be an appealing space you’ll want to spend all your time in.